JarryShaw/PyPCAPKit/docs/source/pcapkit/protocols/link/vlan.rst

 would nest one ``c_tag`` inside another, leaving nothing in the output to say which of the two was the service tag.

+Two distinct EtherTypes also means two distinct :meth:`~pcapkit.protocols.protocol.ProtocolBase.__index__` values, which is the project's rule for when protocols get separate modules: siblings that *share* an index may share a module, as :class:`~pcapkit.protocols.link.arp.InARP` shares :mod:`~pcapkit.protocols.link.arp` and :class:`~pcapkit.protocols.link.rarp.DRARP` shares :mod:`~pcapkit.protocols.link.rarp`.
+This base declares no index of its own -- it is abstract and nothing dispatches to it -- so its ``__index__`` raises.

 .. autoclass:: pcapkit.protocols.link.vlan.VLAN
    :no-members:
    :show-inheritance: